tizuck/scala-uml/README.md

 <a name="whatcan"/>

-## What it can
+## What it can do

 This project can generate UML class diagrams from Scala programs without being dependent on the scala compiler.
 That means you can obtain class diagrams of work in progress files and also standalone files that would not compile on their own.
 However, it is also possible to generate class diagrams to multiple directories of a public github repository.
 The project takes into account not only the relationships of the classes but also the package definitions.

-If you are interested in more details about how this project works see the How it works section in this readme or you can have a look at the (master thesis) that lead to this tool :)
+Scala-uml evolved from a master thesis in which stereotypes were inserted for all scala-specific features in the context of a UML profile.

 - **Input**: Folder of Scala files or a config file targeting a public github repository
 - **Output**: UML class diagram of the files as an svg-image or in the format of class diagrams of [PlantUML](https://plantuml.com/de/class-diagram)